Lansdale Dukes: History

-Lansdale began minor league play in 1948, as the Dukes became members of the eight–team, Class D level North Atlantic League.
+Lansdale began minor league play in 1948, as the "Dukes" became members of the eight–team, Class D level North Atlantic League.
 Lansdale replaced the Kingston Dodgers franchise in the league.
-The Bloomingdale Troopers, Carbondale Pioneers, Mahanoy City Brewers, Nazareth Barons, Nyack Rockies, Peekskill Highlanders and Stroudsburg Poconos joined Lansdale in beginning league play on May1, 1948.
+The Bloomingdale Troopers, Carbondale Pioneers, Mahanoy City Brewers, Nazareth Barons, Nyack Rockies, Peekskill Highlanders and Stroudsburg Poconos teams joined Lansdale in beginning league play on May 1, 1948.

-The Lansdale Dukes began minor league play, hosting 1948 home games at Weaver Field.
-The Dukes ended the season a distant 8th place in the North Atlantic League, finishing 54.0 games behind the 1st place Peekskill Highlanders and 19.5 games behind the 7th place Nyack Rockies.
+The Lansdale Dukes began minor league play, hosting 1948 home games at Weaver Field and finishing last in the league standings.
+The Dukes ended the season a distant eighth place in the North Atlantic League, finishing 54.0 games behind the first place Peekskill Highlanders and 19.5 games behind the seventh place Nyack Rockies.
 In the North Atlantic League regular season, Lansdale had a record of 28–101, playing the season under managers William Leary, Whitey Mellor and Lawrence Glick.
 The 1948 total Lansdale home attendance was 14,400.

-The Lansdale Dukes franchise folded after the 1948 season and Lansdale has not hosted another minor league team.
+The Lansdale Dukes franchise folded after the 1948 season and did not return to the 1949 North Atlantic League.
+Lansdale has not hosted another minor league team.